Psalm 45:6 “Your throne, O God, is forever and ever;

 2 Cor.
 4:4 “The god of this age has blinded the minds of unbelievers so they cannot see the light of the gospel of the glory of Christ, who is the image of God.”

-4. Jesus has sealed His own.
+4. Jesus is who seals His own.

 Eph.
 4:30 “And do not grieve the Holy Spirit of God, in whom you were sealed for the day of redemption”